jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 ## Import V5 config to V6

 Good news!
-If you have a v5 config, no action is required.
+If you have a v5 config, CDL can import it.
 The program will automatically detect the config in the current folder and handle the migration process for you.

+All you have to do is replace the v5 start script (for Windows, that's the `.bat` file) with the v6 start script.
+If CDL does not update automatically to v6, delete the `.venv` folder inside CDL's folder and run the start script again.

 Please note that after the migration is complete, you may still need to manually adjust some values in the config.